Georgetown University opens the following unique religious settings to campus weddings.

 Step 1: Review Georgetown University’s Guidelines for Marriage

 Engaged couples interested in marrying at Georgetown University are first asked to review GU’s Guidelines for Marriage.
-Should couples have additional questions after reading the guidelines, they are welcome to contact the Coordinator for Weddings and Faith Formation by email at email@example.com or by telephone at (202) 687-6880.
+Should couples have additional questions after reading the guidelines, they can contact the Weddings Coordinator by email at email@example.com.

 Step 2: Determine Eligibility

-Dahlgren, Copley Crypt and St. William’s Chapels are available for weddings of the following affiliates within the Georgetown University community:
+Dahlgren and Sr. Thea Bowman Chapels are available for weddings of the following affiliates within the Georgetown University community:

 - GU degree students